 - Your age, gender, and medical history

-Therefore, you need to stick to the detox program until the yearning is gone.
-The programs are designed to help you with the withdrawal symptoms to go back to your life without any baggage.
+It is of the utmost importance for you to stick to the detox program until the yearning is gone.
+The programs are designed to help you with the withdrawal symptoms so that you may go back to living a healthy life without any baggage.

-Detoxing your body is just the first stepstone.
-There will be follow-ups and therapies that will make sure you aren’t living in your past.
+Detoxing your body is just the first milestone.
+There will be follow-ups and therapies that will make sure you aren't living in your past.

 However, here is a detox timeline for you that will allow you to understand the process's length in a better way.

 - After 0-6 hours of your last drug or alcohol consumption, you'll feel mild cravings and restlessness.